- Ph.D., Biophysical Chemistry, 2010

 - McDaniel College, Westminster, MD

-While every field requires some memorization, what has drawn me to chemistry from the beginning is the ability to apply basic principles to answer new questions.
-My interest in biology began when I realized I could apply these same chemical principles to understand and predict the behavior of large biomolecules.
-My goal as a teacher is to help students fully understand important chemical principles and to learn to apply them to novel questions in any field that excites their passions.
+While every field requires some memorization, what drew me to chemistry is the ability to apply basic principles to answer new questions.
+My interest in biology began when I realized I could apply fundamental principles in chemistry to understand and predict the behavior of large biomolecules.
+My goal as a teacher is to help students apply these same principles to answer novel questions in any field that excites their passions.

-I routinely teach General Chemistry I and II lecture and laboratory (CHE 111 and CHE 112).
-Every spring I also offer Chemistry of Biological Compounds (CHE 303).
-In the fall I alternate between a special topics course in biophysical methods (even years) and a GRW course entitled “Ethics and Profit in Globalized Medicine” (odd years).
+Each year I teach General Chemistry I and II lecture and laboratory (CHE 111 and CHE 112) and Chemistry of Biological Compounds (CHE 303).
+In alternating years I cycle between Biophysical Methods (CHE 405) and a first-year seminar entitled “Ethics and Profit in Globalized Medicine.”
 Please refer to the course catalog for additional information about these courses or stop by my office to chat.

 - Washington College, Chestertown, MD